For B Street Hands-on Events go HERE.

 Transition to Tribe

+In the Cow Creek Valley of Southern Oregon, we are making preparations for the shifting paradigm, striving for independence from industrial systems.
+With resilience and self-reliance as our guiding principles, we are growing food and growing neighborly networks into tribe.
 The process of localization relates to the underlying ethic of permaculture: care of Earth, care of people.
-In order to build resilient self-reliance in our valley, we focus first on people, developing trust and common purpose amongst neighbors, pooling our resources and helping each other out.
 We’ve found that the best way to get to know each other is to work together, and we’ve combined the labor of localizing with potlucks, parties, and seasonal gatherings.
 Together we build fences, plant gardens, chop firewood, preserve food, make music, and go on adventures.
 In three years we’ve created a farming cooperative, a community garden, a seed bank, and a regional network that’s beginning to feel like tribe.

 About Eric: Eric took his PDC course in 2010 under Tom Ward.
 He has spent the last three yeas working at Gateway Gardens, a permaculture sanctuary in Glendale Oregon.
 Eric is a founding member of the Glendale Farming Cooperative and the Cow Creek chapter of the Cascadia Localization Network.